Gov. Andrew Cuomo Stepping Down Amid Calls For Impeachment Over Sexual Harassment Scandal

 WATCH: CBS2’s Political Reporter Marcia Kramer On Gov. Cuomo’s Resignation

-His resignation will take effect in 14 days, when Lt.
-Gov. Kathy Hochul takes over the role.
+“New York tough means New York loving, and I love New York, and I love you.
+And everything I have ever done has been motivated by that love, and I would never want to be unhelpful in any way,” Cuomo said.
+“I think that given the circumstances, the best way I can help now is if I step aside and let government get back to governing.”

-READ MORE: Lawmakers Quickly Respond To Cuomo’s Resignation, Hochul Says She’s Ready To Lead New York
+READ MORE: Lawmakers Respond To Cuomo’s Resignation; Republicans Hope It Restores ‘Honor, Decency, And Accountability To New York State Government’

-Before the governor’s announcement, his lawyer, Rita Glavin, refuted James’ scathing sexual harassment report, saying it “contains errors and it omits key evidence.”

-“This is about the veracity and the credibility of a report that is being used to impeach and take down an elected official,” Glavin added.
+And with those words, Andrew Cuomo resigned, realizing that the ballooning sexual harassment scandal engulfing him would consumer government and make it impossible for him to lead the state through one of the toughest times in its history: Recovery from the COVID pandemic, that is still very much with us.

+“This situation, by its current trajectory, will generate months of political and legal controversy.
+That is what is going to happen.
+That is how the political wind is blowing.
+It will consumer government.
+It will cost taxpayers millions of dollars.
+It will brutalize people,” Cuomo said.

 WATCH: AG Report Finds Gov. Cuomo Sexually Harassed Multiple Women

-Note: Editor’s note: This story first appeared on August 10.